what is attention? | virtual book

 All in all I think he makes some fantastic, nuanced points but builds a shaky overarching argument from it.
 I would love to him to take a second crack at it.

-I wrote this on Reddit after reading the first half the book.
+I originally wrote the above on Reddit after reading the first half the book.

 Crawford appropriates the term ecology – the branch of biology that deals with the relations of organisms to one another and to their physical surroundings – to describe this fundamental relationship between our attention, our life, and our environment.
-He describes the “ecology of attention” in airport lounges that endlessly stream the news on TVs oriented in various directions.
-The talking heads may be muted but the infinite sideways scroll of symbols will likely command the attention of even the most bookish traveler whose gaze cannot avoid it.
+He describes, for example, the “ecology of attention” in airport lounges where the news stream endlessly on TVs oriented in various directions.
+Even if the talking heads are muted, the infinite sideways scroll of symbols at the bottom of the screen will hijack the attention of travelers who would rather rest idly.

 (Crawford astutely points out that the advertisements shown on these TVs exist to continue the transfer of wealth from these common travelers to the ones in the VIP lounges, who rest comfortably without having their attention exploited by their surroundings without their consent.
 I find these socioeconomic analyses of technology much more relevant and important than the technophobic ones.
 The same goes for Artificial Intelligence.
-I don’t worry that AI will take over the world, I worry about how AI will be a nefarious tool in the hands of those that already rule the world.)
+I don’t worry that AI will take over the world, I worry that those who already rule the world will use AI to accelerate and automate processes of wealth extraction.)

 I think the evolutionary perspective can also help explain why time in nature feels so right.
 This is the primordial ecology of our attention, the environment in which our brains adapted for us to live and thrive.
 And yet I don’t think we need to draw purist or atavistic conclusions against technology from this observation.
 Feelings of connection and coherence arise in us not only from time in nature, but also from time using artificial tools and inhabiting constructed environments.

 I’ve moved into my apartment now, into the warmth.
 Out in the balcony my fingers were getting too cold.
-Above my head the clock ticks and farther away car traffic brushes by in unsteady strokes.
-The faint wail of an ambulance begins suddenly, then fades quickly.
-Occasionally in the hallway outside our apartment a door opens then shuts a moment later.
-My little dog scurries about the living room looking for amusement.
-My wife Z is working intently at her desk a few feet away in near silence apart from her intermittent bursts of typing and muted clicks of her mouse.
+Above my head the clock ticks and farther away traffic brushes by in irregular strokes.
+The faint wail of an ambulance emerges suddenly and then fades quickly.
+Occasionally in the hallway outside our apartment a door opens and then shuts a moment later.
+Our little dog scurries about the living room looking for amusement.
+My wife Z works intently at her desk a few feet away in silence apart from intermittent bursts of typing and muted clicks of her mouse.
 Attention to my writing flows easily despite all these things, except when my gaze drifts over to what is happening on her computer screen.
-I lean forward and stop noticing it.
+So I adjust my sitting position to make it vanish.